SMartinOSU/GopherTortoiseDensity/README.md

 # GopherTortoiseDensity
 R Code for hierarchical modelling of Gopher Tortoise (Gopherus polyphemus) density based on LTDS surveys and burrow scoping.
-Additional files for our marking scheme for collaborators are also included.
+The three example datasets provided are from 2015-2016 surveys of the inland habitat at the John F. Kennedy Space Center, Florida, USA.
+Burrow occupancy data was taken from a larger dataset, and retained in order to demonstrate processing covariates in the data.